nathanmalishev/cissa/README.md

 Things to be done
   - doesn't work on samsung internet app for android.
 Check it works on ios & other mobile browsers
   - at the moment admin, renders the first 100 user, should change to use pagination ...
+  - get ready for production.
+      - Look at pre loading game
+      - minify and bundle js/css etc

 Things to check out if you haven't
   /scoreboard - takes you to public scoreboard